 The current Bomboré Project surface area is 150 km2 which includes the mining permit (25 km2) and four exploration permits: Toéyoko (46.7 km2), Bomboré II (18.2 km2), Bomboré III (48.1 km2) and Bomboré IV (12.4 km2).
 The second three-year term of the Toéyoko permit expired in July 2017 and the Company received the official renewal Arrêté for the last 3-year tenure from the Ministry of Mines on August 1, 2017.
-The Bomboré II, Bomboré III and Bomboré IV permits were granted on January 17, 2017, will expire in January 2020 and may be renewed for two additional three-year terms.
-Applications to renew these three exploration permits were recently submitted by the Company.
+The Bomboré II, Bomboré III and Bomboré IV permits were granted on January 17, 2017 and renewed in January 2020 for another three-year term set to expire on January 16, 2023.

 In May 2017, the Company received the Order that sets the 2-year construction fiscal regime period from December 30, 2016 to December 29, 2018.
 As the Company was not expected to make a decision about the construction of the mine until after the completion of the 2018 FS and as provided by the Mining Code, the Company applied for and the Minister of Mines approved on November 23, 2017, the request to suspend construction for up to two years.
-The Mining Code provides for two 2-year exemption periods that can be applied for by the Company and, if granted, can delay the beginning of the 2-year construction fiscal regime by as much as four years.
 Effective December 26, 2018, the Company received written confirmation that its application to re-instate the 2-year construction order was approved by the Minister of Mines.
-The Company benefits from certain tax exonerations under the construction period covered by this order.